-HEWITT and PYATOK are designing the main body of Hinoki, which consists of three separate structures, each addressing the unique condition it faces with visual and physical connections.
-PYATOK brings unit design expertise to the partnership, while HEWITT delivers extensive mid-rise experience.
+HEWITT and PYATOK designed the main body of Hinoki, which consists of three separate structures, each addressing the unique condition it faces with visual and physical connections.
+PYATOK brings unit design expertise to the partnership, while HEWITT delivers an extensive mid-rise experience.
 Hinoki is the fifth low-income building in the Seattle Housing Authority’s redevelopment of the Yesler Terrace Master Planned Community – the oldest public housing community in the nation.

 110 10th Ave S, Seattle, WA

 Hinoki is a 139-unit affordable housing project that is part of the redevelopment of Seattle’s Yesler Terrace public housing community.
 Yesler Terrace was originally completed in 1941.
 It was Washington’s first public housing development and the first racially integrated public housing development in the United States.
 In 2013, guided by a community master plan, redevelopment began on the 22-acre site.
 A major focus of the development was to convert the neighborhood from primarily low-density garden apartment blocks to larger, denser, mid-rise residential and mixed-use structures with mixed-income residents.